JoaoBritoUBI/BatalhaNaval/README.md

 	(Player) Attack position >

-From this point forward, both players will enter coordinates in the familiar format (i.e. (xValue,yValue)) and wait for the program to state the outcomes, like so:
+From this point forward, both players will enter coordinates in the familiar format (i.e. (line,column)) and wait for the program to state the outcomes, like so:

     o--------------------------------------------------------o
     |                       ROUND INFO                       |